tpolecat/atto/README.md

 resolvers += "tpolecat"  at "http://dl.bintray.com/tpolecat/maven"

 libraryDependencies ++= Seq(
-  "org.tpolecat" %% "atto-core"  % "0.2.1", // Core parsers and combinators
+  "org.tpolecat" %% "atto-core"  % "0.4.0", // Core parsers and combinators
-  "org.tpolecat" %% "atto-spire" % "0.2.1"  // Optional, parsers for unsigned integral types
+  "org.tpolecat" %% "atto-spire" % "0.4.0"  // Optional, parsers for unsigned integral types
 )
 ```

-**New!** Experimental integration with [scalaz-stream](https://github.com/scalaz/scalaz-stream) is provided by `atto-stream`, which can be added as above.
+Experimental integration with [scalaz-stream](https://github.com/scalaz/scalaz-stream) is provided by `atto-stream` (version **0.3** only for now) which can be added as above.
 This tiny library provides combinators to turn `Parser[A]` into `Process1[String, A]` with a few variations.
 There is a very basic example given [here](https://github.com/tpolecat/atto/blob/master/example/src/main/scala/atto/example/StreamExample.scala).

 ### Documentation